gavinlyonsrepo/cylon/README.md

 | gdrive(AUR) | to sync to google drive |
 | lostfiles(AUR) | to scan for lostfiles |

-Features and Functions
+Features
 ----------------------

-The program functions are divided into 6 main sections: update, maintenance, backup, security, network and misc.
+The program functions are divided into 6 main sections: update, maintenance, backup, security, network and miscellaneous.

 The update section is the core of the program and provides a wrapper for pacman, pacaur and cower.
 It provides an extension to cower